 In the last days of July, Szilard returned to Einstein’s vacation cabin.
 Because Wigner was out of town, Hungarian physicist Edward Teller acted as Szilard’s chauffeur.
 Einstein again greeted his guests informally, wearing old clothes and slippers.
 He served them tea on the shady porch while they discussed the new approach.

 Einstein was willing to write to the President.
-As a life-long pacifist, he opposed the making of weapons, but he could not allow the Nazis sole possession of such destructive power.
-His only objection was that Szilard's letter was long and somewhat awkward.
+As a life-long pacifist, he opposed the making of weapons.
+He had been forced to conclude, however, that pacifism would not succeed against the Nazis, who viewed violence as an end in itself.
+He could not, he decided, let his inaction give Germany sole possession of such destructive power.
+His only objection was that Szilard’s letter was long and somewhat awkward.
 He preferred a shorter message stressing the main points.
-Einstein dictated a short draft in German which Szilard took down.
+Einstein dictated a short draft in German, which Szilard took down.

 Over the next few days, Szilard translated Einstein’s dictation, going through draft after draft.
 In the end, he prepared both a short and a long version.
 On August 2, he mailed them to Einstein.
 Einstein returned both versions signed, but he expressed a preference for the longer version.
 This was the version, dated August 2, that Szilard gave to Sachs for delivery to the President.

-Einstein's letter did not reach the President quickly, however, nor did it have much effect.
-On September 1, 1939, Germany invaded Poland and World War II began.
-Sachs finally met with the President on October 11 and presented Einstein's letter.
-The President appointed a "Uranium Committee," but it approved only $6,000 to buy graphite and uranium for experiments Szilard proposed.
+Einstein’s letter did not reach the President quickly, however, nor did it have much effect.
+On September 1, 1939, Hitler invaded Poland and World War II began.
+Sachs finally met with the President on October 11 and presented Einstein’s letter.
+The President appointed a “Uranium Committee,” but it approved only $6,000 to buy graphite and uranium for experiments Szilard proposed.
+Even that small sum was not provided promptly.

-For the next two years, official skepticism continued to stall U.S. research efforts.
-A large-scale U.S. atomic project did not begin until December 6, 1941, one day before the bombing of Pearl Harbor.
-It became the "Manhattan" Project in August 1942.
+For years, as Hitler conquered Europe, official skepticism continued to stall American progress.
+A large-scale U.S. atomic project, still limited only to research, did not begin until December 6, 1941, one day before the bombing of Pearl Harbor.
+It became the “Manhattan” Project in August 1942.

 Gene Dannen / firstname.lastname@example.org